Gibs-E/bandit-overthewire-solutions/level01.md

-# Bandit Level 01 → Level 02
+# Bandit Level 01 ➔ Level 02

 ## 🧠 Goal:
-_Describe the goal of this level here._
+_The password for the next level is stored in a file called `-`, located in the home directory._

 ## 🔐 Login:
 ```bash